opensearch-project/project-website/_posts/2025-03-05-OpenSearch-as-a-SIEM-Solution.md

 The correlation engine uses defined rules ("correlation rules") to specify these multi-step threat scenarios and can display a visualization (a "correlation graph") of how disparate events relate to each other.

 This cross-log correlation increases confidence that an alert represents a real incident by combining clues from various sources.
-Such capabilities, typically found in advanced SIEMs, help analysts see the bigger picture of an attack and reduce false positives.
+Such capabilities, typically found in advanced SIEM systems, help analysts see the bigger picture of an attack and reduce false positives.

 ## Log analysis with OpenSearch